ambrisolla/github-exporter/README.md

 It means that more repositories you have set up, more request you will spend.

 ## Dashboard
-The dashboard below helps us analyze the metrics collected by the exporter.
+The dashboard below will help you analyze the metrics collected by the exporter. [ <a href="grafana/dashboard.json">JSON file</a> ]

 <img src="grafana/grafana.png" />

-<a href="grafana/dashboard.json">Dashboard JSON file</a>